FlowMap: High-Quality Camera Poses, Intrinsics, and Depth via Gradient Descent: Related Work

 FlowMap is a departure from conventional SfM and SLAM techniques.
 While we rely on correspondence from optical flow and particle tracking, we do not coalesce sets of 2D correspondences into single 3D points.
 Instead, we use per-frame depth estimates as our geometry representation.
 Additionally, rather than relying on conventional correspondence matching and RANSAC filtering, we leverage neural point tracking~\cite{karaev2023cotracker} and optical flow estimators~\cite{raft} to establish correspondence, jointly enabling dense geometry reconstruction without a seperate multi-view stereo stage.
 Finally, FlowMap is end-to-end differentiable and introduces feed-forward estimators of depth, poses, and intrinsics, making it compatible with other learned methods.

 \myparagraph{Deep-Learning Based SfM.} Prior work has attempted to embed the full SLAM pipeline into a deep learning framework~\cite{tang2018ba,czarnowski2020deepfactors,zhou2018deeptam,clark2018learning,ummenhofer2017demon,liu2019neural,teed2018deepv2d,wang2021tartanvo,bloesch2018codeslam}, usually by training black-box neural networks to directly output camera poses.
 However, these methods are constrained to short videos of 5 to 10 frames and are not competitive with conventional SLAM and SfM for real-world 3D reconstruction.
 Bowen et al.\cite{bowen2022dimensions} elegantly leverage optical flow supervision for self-supervised monocular depth prediction.
 More recently, DROID-SLAM~\cite{teed2021droid} has yielded high-quality camera poses and depth.
 However, it requires known intrinsics, is trained fully supervised with ground-truth camera poses, and fails to approach COLMAP on in-the-wild performance and robustness.
 Concurrent work to FlowMap explores an end-to-differentiable, point-tracking-based SfM framework~\cite{wang2023visual}.
 Key differences are that their method is fully supervised with camera poses, point clouds, and intrinsics; requires large-scale, multi-stage training; solves only for sparse depth; and is built around the philosophy of making each part of the conventional SfM pipeline differentiable.
 Our method is a complete departure from the conventional SfM pipeline---it does not require a training set of known intrinsics, ground-truth poses, or 3D points, and it provides quality gradients for dense depth, poses, and intrinsics.
 Critically, FlowMap is the first gradient-descent based method to rival the performance of conventional SfM on the novel view synthesis task.
+Zhang et al. \cite{zhang2022casual} and Kopf ef al. \cite{kopf2021robust} demonstrate gradient-descent based optimization of camera parameters with a similar flow-based reprojection supervision, with a focus on dynamic scenes.
+However, these methods optimize camera parameters as free variables and depend on pre-trained monocular depth estimators.
+In constrast, our feed-forward parameterization uniquely enables gradients for large-scale training and we demonstrate that our gradients can be used to \textit{train} a depth estimator.